krt2311/gformWorkflow/README.md

 Conditional Routing - Form Ranger add-on for the forms can be used to populate fields that trigger conditional routing, will write an extension to the intialize function to create a separate sheet to specify value/email pairs which can than be used via form ranger to dynamically manage drop down lists, separate sheet will eventually become a 'config' sheet

 Single and Double approval workflow - change approval email generation to use doGet as most mobile mail clients don't support HTML forms.
 Create custom final acceptance / rejection emails to the form initiator once the workflow is complete.
-Lock approval cells and workflow upon workflow completeion.
+Lock approval cells and workflow upon workflow completeion. * Single approval workflow functional, need to lock cells on workflow completeion

 File attachment handling - allow approvers to review file uploads to forms with dynamic permissions

-Approval response HTML pages - Custom HTML responses to approval workflows
+DONE - Approval response HTML pages - Custom HTML responses to approval workflows

 Move script attributes to config sheet - update initialize function to harvest global attributes from a config sheet rather than sheet property attributes, more human centric workflow creation